QuangMinhHuynh/PatHax2019/README.md

 PatHax2019
 Aaron Woodhouse
-c++ file of tasking

-Needs to be converted into Java for implementation

-is bash shell, run "make"
-if make doesn't need to be done, run the file with "./tasks"
+C++ to Java conversion needs to be finished, then implemented into the app Tasker manages tasks in a checklist like format